Extraordinary (TV series)

 Extraordinary is a British superhero comedy television series created by Emma Moran.
 It premiered on the Disney+ Star platform internationally, Star+ in Latin America and Hulu in the United States, on 25 January 2023.
-It received generally positive reviews, and was renewed for a second season on 23 January 2023, ahead of the series premiere.
-Season 2 became available to stream 6 March 2024 on Hulu in the US and on Disney+ in other markets.
-The premise is that everyone in the world develops a superpower at the age of 18, and the show follows Jen, who, six years after turning 18, still hasn't discovered her superpower.
-The series was cancelled after two seasons.
+The series received generally positive reviews from critics and was renewed for a second series on 23 January 2023, ahead of its premiere.
+The second series was released on 6 March 2024 on Hulu in the United States and on Disney+ in other territories.
+In January 2025, the series was cancelled after two seasons.

+Premise

+Extraordinary is set in a world where every person develops a superpower upon turning 18.
+The series follows Jen, a 25-year-old woman who has yet to manifest any ability, making her an anomaly in a society where superpowers are the norm.

+Jen works in a costume shop and lives with her best friend Carrie, who can channel the spirits of the dead, and Carrie's boyfriend Kash, who can rewind time and aspires to be a superhero.
+Their lives are disrupted by a shapeshifter who had been trapped as a cat for several years and has no memory of his previous life, quickly earning the nickname Jizzlord.
+As Jen searches for her own power, the series explores themes of identity, belonging, and adulthood through a comedic lens.